Top of the page

 Home treatment is often the first treatment for a rotator cuff problem.
-Treatment can help relieve the discomfort and keep the problem from getting worse.
+Treatment can help relieve the pain and keep the problem from getting worse.

 Medicines don't heal rotator cuff disorders.
 They help with pain and inflammation.
 This allows you to start exercises to stretch and gradually strengthen the shoulder, which reduces the risk of stiffness or a frozen shoulder.

-Surgery typically is used to repair a torn rotator cuff in a healthy young person, because good results are more likely if there is little or no evidence of other problems.
-People who have advanced rotator cuff disorders and tendons that are tough, stringy (fibrous), and stiff usually respond less well to surgery.
-Surgery may successfully repair the tear, but it can't repair all the damage caused by age or degeneration.
+Surgery mostly is used to repair a torn rotator cuff when there is little sign of other problems.
+People who have advanced rotator cuff disorders and tendons that are frail and stiff usually do less well with surgery.
+Surgery may work to repair the tear.
+But it can't repair all the damage caused by age or degeneration.

-A physiotherapy and rehabilitation (rehab) program usually involves exercises to stretch and gradually strengthen the shoulder.
+A physiotherapy (PT) and rehabilitation (rehab) program usually involves exercises to stretch and slowly strengthen the shoulder.
 Stretching includes range-of-motion exercises.
 Exercises to strengthen can help you build and keep shoulder function and stability.
 Some physiotherapists may use other techniques to relieve pain and reduce muscle spasms.
 These may include massage or ultrasound.

-This program of treatment may be used without surgery or as part of recovery after surgery.
-It can reduce pain in the soft tissues (such as the muscles, ligaments, and tendons), improve function, and build muscle strength.
+Rehab may be used without surgery.
+Or it may be part of your recovery after surgery.
+It can reduce pain in the soft tissues, such as the muscles, ligaments, and tendons.
+It can also improve function and build muscle strength.

-Although completing a rehab program may be hard, a successful outcome after surgery depends on your commitment to treatment.
-If you follow your physiotherapy plan closely and get help when you need it, you are more likely to restore shoulder strength and movement.
+A good recovery depends a lot on how you do with rehab.
+If you follow your PT plan closely and get help when you need it, you are more likely to restore your shoulder's strength and movement.